spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-recom-tab.md

 This list displays your existing right-sizing rules.

 Each rule entry shows relevant information about the parameters that trigger the rule and its scheduling plan.

+##   Work with Right Sizing Rules

+You can create right sizing rules and immediately attach them to specific workloads.
+Alternatively, you can create and save a rule, and later attach the rule to one or more workloads.

+You can create right-sizing rules to trigger immediately after a specific set of requirements is met or at a specific time after the requirements are met.

+###   Create or Edit a Right-Sizing Rule

+To create/edit a right sizing rule:

+1. Click the **Advanced Optimization** tab, if not already displayed.
+2. To create a new rule,	click **+ Add new rule** at the top-right of the Advanced Optimization table.

+     >**Note**: To edit an existing rule: To the right of the row for the rule in the Right Sizing Rules list at the bottom of the tab, click **Edit Rule**.

+[placeholder]

+3. In the Configure Automation Rule dialog box, enter/edit the unique rule name.

+4. Select when to apply the recommendation by clicking the relevant radio button:

+      *   **Once available**: The recommendation is applied immediately after it becomes available.
+      *   **At a specific time**: You select when to apply the recommendation after it becomes available.

+  [placeholder]

+5. Select whether to turn on the **restart pods for relevant workloads** option.
+This option enables Ocean to sequentially restart pod batches according to recommendations.
+6. Click the **Set Min.
+CPU / Memory thresholds for workload** down arrow and then set the CPU and Memory percentage thresholds using the up/down arrows.
+This threshold is the difference between the current request and the recommendation for triggering a percentage change.

+[placeholder]

+7. Click the **Set recommendation ranges for CPU & Memory** down arrow and enter the minimum and maximum values for CPU requests (millicpu) and Memory requests (mib).

+[placeholder]

+8. Click the **Set overhead for workload** down arrow and use the up/down arrows to set the CPU and memory percentage overheads.
+An overhead specifies the percentage of extra resources to add to the new request recommendation.

+[placeholder]

+9. After you save the rule, it appears in the area under the Workloads Optimization list.
+See [View Right-Sizing Recommendations and Rules]().

+###   Attach a Right-Sizing Rule to One or More Workloads

+To attach a rule to one or more workloads:

+1. Select one or more workloads in the Workloads Optimization list.
+2. From the Actions drop-down menu above the table, click **Attach Rule**.

+[placeholder]

+3. You can attach a rule you already created, or create a new rule from scratch:
+      *   Existing rule: Click the **Select from existing rule** drop-down menu and then select a rule.
+      *   New rule: Click **Create new rule from scratch** (see [Create or Edit a Right-Sizing Rule]())

+>** Note**: Once you create the rule, it will be attached to the workload(s) you selected at the start of this procedure.

+4. Save and apply the rule.